 the edges are from the airplane is how you are going to tell how high off the ground you are for the flair and touch down.
 You start your round out and flair when you

 descend low enough so you can see both sides of the runway.
 The higher you are the closer the edges will be to the fuselage.
 As you get closer to the runway they

 move out until they look like they did when you were sitting on the runway.
 If they are the same distance from the airplane and not changing you are in the center of

 the runway with no drift.
 If both edges look the same length you are parallel to the runway and not crabbing.
 Remember that the tail wheel airplane will not tolerate

 any drifting or crabbing at touch down and you should be in the center of the runway.

-It really is simple, but there are some parts that are hard to adjust to or resist doing like only looking with your peripheral vision and resisting the temptation to
+It really is simple, but there are some parts that are hard to adjust to or resist doing like only looking with your peripheral vision and resisting the temptation to turn

-your head, look to the side with your eyes or lean your head the airplane will turn or drift in the opposite direction!
+head, look to the side with your eyes or lean your head the airplane will turn or drift in the opposite direction!

 If you want to improve your overall taxing, take offs and landings practice on the taxiway a lot.
 Get with a tail wheel instructor or someone who is competent and you